How to Optimize Your Google My Business Listing

 On Mobile Devices

-A reminder that while it might be tempting to offer incentives to get more reviews on your Google My Business profile, it is against Google’s Prohibited Content policies to do so.
-Read Text Reviews and Captions.
+A reminder that while it might be tempting to offer incentives to get more reviews on your Google Business Profile, it is against Google’s Prohibited Content policies to do so.
+Read Maps user-generated content policy.

 Specifically: